appscode/blog/content/post/kubedb-v2024.12.19/index.md

 ### New Versions
 We have added new `Solr` versions `8.11.4`, `9.7.0` within `KubeDB`.
-Here is a sample yaml of solr cluster for version `9.7.0`.
+Here is the sample YAML of solr cluster for version `9.7.0`.

 ```yaml
 apiVersion: kubedb.com/v1alpha2